weepower/wee/README.md

-Structure baseline of markup, icons, and files to serve as a front-end roadmap Grunt build process configured through a simple JSON file to compile, optimize, and minify your source
+Structure baseline of markup, icons, and files to serve as a front-end roadmap Grunt build process configured through a simple JSON file to compile, optimize, and minify your source Automated process for building living style guide Advanced linting options to ensure quality and formatting consistency for CSS and JavaScript

 ## Quick Start